Glossary

 🔗 More information in the bibliography.

-Set of concrete actions envisaged enabling attainment of the transition plan's objectives.
-The action plan is established in the short term (until the assessment is renewed), although some actions extend to the medium or long term.
+A set of concrete actions envisaged to achieve the objectives of the transition plan.
+The action plan is established for the short term (until the assessment is renewed), even if some actions extend into the medium or long term.
 It is the operational translation of the transition plan and the organisation's low-carbon transition strategy.

-A transition plan defines all actions and means envisaged for reducing emissions related to an organisation's activities, and the evolution of these activities to make them compatible with a low-carbon world respecting the Paris Agreement. (source ADEME).
+A transition plan defines all the actions and the means envisaged for reducing emissions related to an organisation's activities, and the evolution of those activities so as to make them compatible with a low-carbon world that respects the Paris Agreement. (source ADEME, French Public Agency for Ecological Transition).

-Person driving the development of the approach.
-Notion assimilated in the Bilan Carbone® to the coordinator or lead of the approach.
+Driving person of the development of the approach.
+Concept assimilated in the Bilan Carbone® to the coordinator or project lead of the approach.

 Grouping of GHG emissions coming from several homogeneous emission sources.
 The Bilan Carbone® nomenclature uses the semantics of emission categories.
 Other standards may use the semantics of scopes or emission categories.
 Some correspondence links are possible.

-Index based on the radiative properties of GHGs, measuring the radiative forcing following a pulse emission of one unit mass of a given GHG in the current atmosphere integrated over a chosen time horizon, relative to that of carbon dioxide (CO2) (source: NF- ISO 14064-1:2018).
+Index based on the radiative properties of GHGs, measuring the radiative forcing following a pulse emission of one unit mass of a given GHG in the current atmosphere integrated over a chosen period, relative to that of carbon dioxide (CO2) (source: NF- ISO 14064-1:2018).

-Aggregation of quantified GHG emission results for all emission sources included within the organisation's boundaries.
+Aggregation of the quantified GHG emission results for all emission sources included within the organisation's boundaries.

-The emission profile also refers to the breakdown of quantified emissions according to a certain nomenclature (for example according to the Bilan Carbone® emission categories).
+The emissions profile also refers to the breakdown of quantified emissions according to a given nomenclature (for example according to the Bilan Carbone® emission categories).

-The Kyoto Protocol is an international agreement aimed at reducing greenhouse gas emissions and which adds to the United Nations Framework Convention on Climate Change (UNFCCC) whose participating countries meet once a year since 1995.
-It defines in particular the different GHGs to be taken into account within these reductions:
+The Kyoto Protocol is an international agreement aimed at reducing greenhouse gas emissions and which complements the United Nations Framework Convention on Climate Change (UNFCCC), whose participating countries have met once a year since 1995.
+It notably defines the different GHGs to be taken into account within the framework of these reductions:

 Process removing a GHG from the atmosphere (standard NF-ISO 14064-1: 2018).